arc-instruments/beastlink-rs/README.md

 cd /path/to/data_and_cuudfld && ./cuudfdl $@
 ```

-If you are using archlinux ready to run `PKGBUILD`s are available under the
+If you are using archlinux `PKGBUILD`s are available under the
 `contrib/archlinux` folder of this repository.
+If you are on a debian-based
+distribution you can build packages for your distribution using the scripts
+provided in `contrib/debian`.

 ### Examples
 You can check the tests for simple usecases for this library.
 In general